sigurdsa/angelika-api/README.md

 Backend (API) for project Angelika - health tracking
 The frontend is in a [separate repository](https://github.com/iver56/angelika-web)

-## Get set up
+## Setup
 * Have virtualenv, pip, python, make
 * Create your virtualenv folder with the name "venv": `virtualenv venv`
+* `cp api/settings/local.py.example api/settings/local.py`
 * `make install`
-* `cp api/settings/local.py.example api/settings/local.py`
 * `make migrate`
+* You can now run `make run` and visit localhost:8000 in your favorite browser

 ### User groups
-On /admin/auth/group/ you should have the following groups:
+On /admin/auth/group/ you create groups with the following names:
 * admins
 * health-professionals
 * hubs